Codecademy/engineering-competencies/README.md

 # Codecademy Engineering Competencies

 These are the evaluation criteria we use for performance evaluation and leveling on the Codecademy engineering team.
+Hooray!
 The compentencies at each level are broken down into four categories:

 1. Software Engineering & Design
 2. Execution & Results